victor1600/bad115/research/docker-postgres-datagrip.md

 ### Download postgres image

 - Create docker container
+- In this example, password is the password for the postgres user
+- postgres-spring we are given the name of the container

 ```shell script
 sudo docker run --name postgres-spring -e POSTGRES_PASSWORD=password -d -p 5432:5432 postgres